AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## June 2026 {#doc-updates-june-2026}

+Added a page on CNIL guidance for email tracking pixels and the related Adobe Campaign capabilities.
+[Read more](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/cnil-pixel-tracking){target="_blank"}

 ## Release 24.1 - Winter 2024 {#release-24-1}

 Release notes for Campaign Standard 24.1 Winter 2024 release have been published.
 [Read more](release-notes.md)